FreeFeatured

 Processing times vary based on loan size, complexity, and completeness of documentation.
 These are typical timelines for complete applications:

-• Development Finance (under R500k): 30-45 working days from complete application to approval
+• Smaller, straightforward loans: 30-45 working days from complete application to approval

 • Agri-Processing Finance: 60-90 working days